-Criteria Description INSERT # PAGE Compliant/ Non- compliant Teaching experience with adults The Offeror MUST have five (5) years experience teaching business writing in French to adults.
-CO1 To demonstrate this experience, the Offeror must provide concrete examples including: • Name of client organization • Scope and objectives • Start and end dates (month/year) • Description of the roles and responsibilities of the Offeror and its resources in the project In situations in which the Offeror has worked at the same time on more than one project, the duration of any overlapping period will be counted by years and not by projects for any requirements that relate to the Offeror length of experience.
+Criteria Description INSERT# PAGE Compliant/ Non- compliant Teaching experience with adults The Offeror MUST have at least three (3) years experience teaching business writing in French to adults.
+CO2 To demonstrate this experience, the Offeror must provide the following information: Name of client organization Contract start and end dates (month/year) Type of training courses offered (virtual or in-person) Number of participants Contract value In situations in which the Offeror has worked at the same time on more than one project, the duration of any overlapping period will be counted by years and not by projects for any requirements that relate to the Offeror length of experience.